mlibrary/about-publishing/src/content/features/fund-to-mission-open-access-monograph-model.md

     content:
       - type: cta
         text: 'The Press aims to convert at least 75% of its monographs to open access by the end of 2023, without any author ever having to pay.
-The Press is working to build a sustainable model by achieving stable funding for this monograph program from three sources: annual funding from the library community, recurring funds from the U-M Provost, and other funder payments.
-For more information on the model, mission, our progress, as well as downloadable resources, click "Learn More." '
+UMP is working to build a sustainable model by achieving stable funding for this monograph program from three sources: annual funding from the library community, recurring funds from the U-M Provost, and other funder payments.
+For more information on the model, mission, our progress, as well as downloadable resources, visit our UMP Ebook Collection website by clicking "Learn More." '
         heading: The Model
         button_text: Learn More
         button_link: https://ebc.press.umich.edu/